SINGAPORE THERAPEUTICS DEVELOPMENT REVIEW (STDR) 2023 CALL FOR PROPOSALS

 Launch of 2023 (September) Grant Call

 The STDR grant call will be opened for submission of Letters of Intent for the Pilot stage and Pre-Pilot full proposals starting from 11 September 2023 to 26 October 2023, 5pm.

-The Singapore Therapeutics Development Review (STDR) is a funding scheme implemented by the Agency for Science, Technology and Research (A*STAR) in partnership with our strategic partners, the Experimental Drug Development Centre (EDDC), National Health Innovation Centre (NHIC) and Singapore-MIT Alliance for Research and Technology (SMART).
+The Singapore Therapeutics Development Review (STDR) is a national-level grant call for public sector research, implemented by the Agency for Science, Technology and Research (A*STAR) in partnership with our strategic partners, the Experimental Drug Development Centre (EDDC), Singapore-MIT Alliance for Research and Technology (SMART) and National Health Innovation Centre (NHIC).

 STDR PRE-PILOT AND PILOT STAGES

-Applicants may choose to apply for either the STDR Pre-Pilot or Pilot programmes.
-It is highly encouraged but optional to have a clinical Co-Investigator or Collaborator.
+It is highly encouraged but optional to have a clinical Co-Investigator or collaborator.

 Projects may enter the STDR Pilot workflow via 2 routes:

 - Direct submission of Letter of Intent (LOI) to the Pilot stage, or